Directory User Lookup

 Permissions

-Any authenticated user in the organisation can run directory lookups.
-Managing LDAP configurations (adding, editing, deleting) is restricted to org_admin and super_admin.
+Any authenticated user in the CT-Ops instance can run directory lookups.
+Managing LDAP configurations (adding, editing, deleting) is restricted to instance_admin and super_admin.